charleyr0/matlab-biopac-template/README.md

 - If you install PTB and matlab and gstreamer on a new pc, make a note of the versions of all those things you use
 - If you don't have two screens, set the psychtoolbox window size to just a section of the screen, e.g. [0 0 800 600] instead of [0 0 1920 1080].

-## Things in this script
-### 'ex' variable
-This variable has lots of parts to it, organised into ex.display, ex.biopac, ex.calib, ex.task.
-These values are defined at the top of the experiment.m script.

 ## Using the dynamometer and biopac
 The squeezy handle is called a dynamometer.
 The thing it is plugged into is called an MP150 or MP160 data acquisition device (we have some of both models) but for simplicity we just call them a "biopac" which is the name of the company that makes all this stuff.